Premier League acca betting offer: Get £40 in free bets for Saturday's fixtures with Paddy Power

 Paddy Power Premier League acca betting offer: £40 in free bets on Saturday

-The weekend is here, and there are seven Premier League fixtures for you to consider for your Saturday accumulator, starting with Manchester United's trip to play Fulham in a 12.30 kick-off at Craven Cottage.
+The weekend is here, and there are five Premier League fixtures for you to consider for your Saturday accumulator, including Manchester United's home fixture against Luton Town at 3.00.

 Simply register with Paddy Power and take the following steps to take advantage of this superb Premier League betting offer.
 Get £40 in free bets when you stake £10 on any of the Premier League matches this weekend.